Adaptive Webpage Fingerprinting from TLS Traces: Related Work

-Various insights used in webpage fingerprinting papers, where motivated by works on \textit{website} fingerprinting attacks against the Tor anonymity network~\cite{dingledine2004tor}.
-Such attacks focus on inferring the website that the user has visited but not the specific webpage loaded~\cite{wang2014effective, panchenko2016website, sirinam2018deep, hayes2016k, bhat2019var}.
-Previous works on Tor-based website fingerprinting has employed standard machine learning techniques for classification such as k-NN~\cite{wang2014effective}, Support Vector Machines~\cite{panchenko2016website}, random forests~\cite{hayes2016k}, and more recently neural networks~\cite{sirinam2018deep, bhat2019var}.
-Overall, the state of the art in website fingerprinting is considerably more advanced compared to that of webpage fingerprinting with some works being able to fingerprint up to 3,000 separate classes~\cite{bhat2019var}.
+Various insights used in webpage fingerprinting papers were motivated by works on \textit{website} fingerprinting attacks against the Tor anonymity network~\cite{dingledine2004tor}.
+Such attacks infer the website that the user has visited but not the specific webpage loaded~\cite{wang2014effective, panchenko2016website, sirinam2018deep, hayes2016k, bhat2019var}.
+Previous works on Tor-based website fingerprinting have employed standard machine learning techniques for classification such as k-NN~\cite{wang2014effective}, Support Vector Machines~\cite{panchenko2016website}, random forests~\cite{hayes2016k}, and more recently neural networks~\cite{sirinam2018deep, bhat2019var}.
+To better understand the operational cost our adaptive fingerprinting adversary incurs, we compare it with previous works using the framework introduced in~\cite{juarez2014critical}.
+We note that webpage and website fingerprinting are very different tasks and trained fingerprinting models cannot be transferred between the two (e.g., our model relies on knowledge of the IP addresses involved in a page load).
+However, comparing the computational and operational costs of our approach with state-of-the-art webpage and website fingerprinting designs is possible, as the underlying techniques might be transferable to some extent.

-However, to our knowledge,~\cite{sirinam2019triplet} is the only work (both in website and webpage fingerprinting) that considers the problems of distributional shift and operational-cost and proposes a model that exhibits some adaptability.
-The main differences with our work are that they use the machine learning model for classification and they test their technique on sets of up to 100 classes.
-The former entails that some form of retraining is still needed every time a page/website changes considerably, while the latter does not provide a strong indication about the scalability of the technique to larger sets.